-This chapter is a little strange, as there is no word for this kind of caverns.
+This category of subterranea is a little strange, as there is no good word for this kind of caverns.
 So as we do not have a name, the heading is rather descriptive, and not really the term to name this kind of caverns.
+The term rock mine is actually defined (see above) but it does not represent, what we actually mean.
 So we first try to explain which kind of subterranea is meant, and then to understand why there is no term to name them.

 Mines are normaly producing valuable precious or semi-precious minerals, ores or coal.
-Limestone, marble, granite and other rocks are normally quarried.
+Limestone, marble, granite and other rocks are normally quarried, which means an open cast mine.
 It is really uncommon to mine this rocks underground, as underground mining is difficult and costly.
 Normally those rock are not valuable enough to mine them underground.

-Under certain circumstance, in areas which do not allow open cast quarrying, rather worthless limestone is mined underground.
+Under certain circumstance, in areas which do not allow open cast quarrying, rather worthless limestone or sandstone is mined underground.
 And as it is so uncommon, there is no word to describe this, and so the caverns which were created this way are just called caves.
 But this term is absolutely wrong in the speleologic sense, as caves are always natural.
-So we do not use the term caves for this kind of subterranea, except if its a proper name.
+So we do not use the term caves for this kind of subterranea, except if its a proper name of the site.

-The term Rock Mine is just descriptive, but not used in literature.
+The term Rock Mine - as we use it - is just descriptive, but not used in literature.
 But we think it explains what it is and it is easy to understand, so we use it throughout showcaves.com.
 On the other hand we listed it under subterranea, as it is not really a mine.
 It is normally not perceived as a mine by visitors.
 And this is an important fact, which explains us why this locations are called caves.